chemreac/chemreac/README.md

 Prerequisites
 =============
 In addition to Python packages listed in ``requirements.txt`` you also need:

-C++11 compliant compiler
+- C++11 compliant compiler

 TODO
 ======
-- Jacobian generated for diffusion incorrect (with_jacobian=False performs MUCH better).
-    * Need to derive test cases by hand.
-- Define what reflective means for CYLINDRICAL and SPHERICAL (add tests for these)
+- Better defined "isolating" boundary conditions for:
+    - logx
+    - cylindrical/spherical
-- Drift
+    - drift
+    - and combinations of above.

 License
 =======